 You can find the Properties of Addition PowerPoint Lesson HERE.

 How do my Students Practice the Properties of Addition?

-In addition to the PowerPoint, I created a hands-on center which I actually use whole-class though it can be used in a small group or for intervention.
-This center has a work mat and number tiles but you would need to add unifix cubes, linking cubes or some other type of manipulative.
+In addition to the PowerPoint, I created a hands-on center which I use whole class though it can be used in a small group or for intervention.
+This center has a work mat and number tiles, but you would need to add unifix cubes, linking cubes, or some other type of manipulative.

-It also has task cards which give the student a problem to work out on the work mat.
+It also has task cards which give the student a problem working out on the work mat.
 In whole-class grouping, I read aloud the card and project on the screen.
 Then I walk around as the students use their unifix cubes to build an equation.

 Here’s a video showing one of my students building with unifix cubes.
-The center has task cards for all three properties, but in this video, we were working on the Commutative Property of Addition.
+The center has task cards for all three properties, but in this video, we worked on the Commutative Property of Addition.

 Once the student has created a unifix train for the equation, they use the number tiles to build the matching equation.
-From there, they build another unfix train but they switch the addends around (commute the addends), and again use the number tiles to build the new equation.
+From there, they build another unfix train, switch the addends around (commute the addends), and again use the number tiles to build the new equation.
 We then discuss what they notice.
 Here’s the same student continuing the work.